vinija/BagOfWordsMeetsBagsOfPopcorn/README.md

 ### <a name="code"></a>Code

-Complete code is provided in the `notebook.ipynb` notebook file.
+The code is provided in the `notebook.ipynb` notebook file.
 You will also be required to use the dataset file in `data` directory to complete your work.

 ### <a name="run"></a>Run